sydasif/python-book/docs/source/03_collection/02_list.md

 # Lists in Python

-The list is the most versatile data type available in Python which can be written as a list of comma-separated values (items) between square brackets.
-Lists are created by separating values that are in square brackets.
-Lists are Python data structures which are mutable ordered sequences of elements.
+The list is the most multipurpose data type available in Python which can be written as a list of comma-separated values (items) between square brackets.
+Lists are Python data structures which are mutable and ordered.
 Each element in the list has a value called an item.

 Lists are Python’s most flexible ordered collection (sequence) object type.
-Lists can contain any sort of object; numbers, strings and even other lists.
-Lists can contain another list called a `nested list`.
-The elements used in lists can be changed.
-This means lists can be mutated, unlike tuples or strings.
-They are mainly defined by having values inside brackets.
+Lists can contain any sort of object; numbers, strings and even another list called a `nested list`.
+The elements used in lists can be changed, which means lists can be mutated, unlike tuples or strings.

 ```py
 # Example of a List